 A unique feature of this course is the option to complete a research project or work placement as part of a capstone unit.
-Upon completion of the course, you will have a comprehensive understanding of the methodologies and statistical techniques commonly used by researchers for information gathering and analysis, which you can apply when undertaking research activities.
+Upon completing the course, you will have a comprehensive understanding of the methodologies and statistical techniques commonly used by researchers for information gathering and analysis, which you can apply when undertaking research activities.

-If you choose not to follow the route towards being a professional psychologist you will have the opportunity to graduate with a recognised qualification, which is universally acknowledged as an indication of competence and achievement in understanding human thought and behaviour, and which can be applied in a variety of people-oriented vocations.
+If you choose not to follow the route towards being a professional psychologist, you will have the opportunity to graduate with a recognised qualification, which is universally acknowledged as an indication of competence and achievement in understanding human thought and behaviour and which can be applied in a variety of people-oriented vocations.

 The Bachelor of Science (Criminology and Psychology) prepares graduates for a career in criminal justice, police, customs, correction services and other law enforcement and regulatory agencies.